aminalaee/mongox/docs/defining_documents.md

 !!! note
     The `Meta` class is required since we need to know which collection this belongs to.

 ### Field validation

 You can add field-level validations by using `mongox.Field`.
 This is actually just a short-cut to the Pydantic `Field` and accepts the same arguments.

-Let's say we want to limit the `year` attribute to be more strict:
+Let's say we want to limit the `year` attribute of Movie to be more strict:

 ```python
 import mongox